Randomized batch-sampling Kaczmarz methods for solving linear systems: Experimental Results

-The experiments focus on two types of data matrices: those with multi-scale structure and those that are ill-conditioned.
-For each type, we construct test instances using both randomly generated matrices and matrices from real-world datasets.
-For randomly generated matrices, we use the \texttt{randn} function in MATLAB to create matrices whose entries follow a the standard Gaussian distribution.
-Matrices from real-world datasets are primarily obtained from the SuiteSparse Matrix Collection \cite{davis2011university}, which includes sparse matrices arising from various practical applications.
+For synthetic data matrices, we use the \texttt{randn} function in MATLAB to create matrices whose entries follow the standard Gaussian distribution.
+Real-world data matrices are primarily obtained from the SuiteSparse Matrix Collection \cite{davis2011university}, which includes sparse matrices arising from various practical applications.
 To ensure the consistency of the test linear system, we generate a true solution by setting $x_{\star}=\texttt{randn(n,1)}$ and define the right-hand side as $b=Ax_{\star}$.
-To generate sub-data blocks, the data matrix $A \in \mathbb{R}^{m \times n}$ is partitioned naturally by rows into $m_{q}=m/q$ blocks of size $q \times n$.
+To ensure compatibility with the results of ND14 and GM21, we employ a row-paving setting for the sub-data blocks instead of the generalized setting under the RBSK framework.
+Specifically, the data matrix $A \in \mathbb{R}^{m \times n}$ is partitioned naturally by rows into $L=m/q$ blocks of size $q \times n$, denoted as $A=[A_{\tau(1)},A_{\tau(2)},\ldots,A_{\tau(L)}]^{\T}$.
 For the batch-sampling strategy, we follow the recommendation in \cite{gower2015randomized,gower2021adaptive} and sample sub-data blocks according to a static probability distribution $p_i \sim\left\| A_{\tau^{(i)}} \right\|^2$.
 The initial guess of the iteration is $x^{(0)}=0$ in all tests.
 We define the relative solution error (RSE) at the $k$th iteration as

-The algorithm terminates when the RSE drops below $10^{-8}$, or the number of iterations reaches the maximal limit of $5000$.
+The algorithm terminates when the RSE drops below $10^{-8}$, or the number of iterations reaches $5000$.
 Under the above settings, the algorithms in the framework of RBSK, ND14 and GM21 reduce to the same block Kaczmarz method.
 In addition, Theorem \ref{convRBSK} reduces to the form of Theorem \ref{convRBSK_relaxed_pave}.
 Therefore, we focus on testing the bounds of the convergence rates provided by Theorems \ref{convRBSK_relaxed_pave} and \ref{convRBSK_sharper}, which are denoted as `Thm \ref{convRBSK_relaxed_pave} bound' and `Thm \ref{convRBSK_sharper} bound', respectively.

+We now present the explicit formulas for each test bound, and describe how the required quantities are computed in practice under the above row-paving setting.